omerozerf/GoodJobGames-Internship-Case/README.md

-# 🎮 GoodJobGames Internship Case

 📌 **Currently Live:**
 I developed a similar mechanic project that is live in the Karaca mobile app.
 You can explore it here:
 👉 [Mobile Karaca App - Bubble Blast](https://omerozerf.notion.site/Mobile-Karaca-App-Bubble-Blast-162443d669db81fcbf7cd233dd9de7b7)

 ---

----
----
+# 🎮 GoodJobGames Internship Case

 Welcome to the **Color Block-Based Game System**!
 This project is a visually engaging, performance-optimized, and dynamic game system built with Unity. 🧱✨

 ---

+## 🌟 **How to Play**

+1. Open the `GameScene` located in `Assets/_Scenes/GameScene`.
+2. Navigate to the **Board** object to adjust:
+   - Animation durations or speeds.
+3. Go to the **Game Manager** object to configure:
+   - Number of rows and columns for the board.
+   - The number of different block colors.
+4. Hit the **Play** button in Unity to start the game! 🚀

+---

 ## 🌈 **Project Summary**

-The game provides a playing field of colored blocks, where players interact to eliminate groups of the same color while earning points. 🚀
+The game provides a playing field of colored blocks, where players interact to eliminate groups of the same color while earning points. 🎯

----

-## 🎯 **Project Purpose**

-- Create an interactive game with a scoring mechanism.
-- Dynamically manage and shuffle the game board for continuous playability.

 ---